Salginerdi/ToDoList-Project-2/README.md

-# ToDoList_Project_withJS
-JavaScript ile ToDo projesi
+# ToDoList Project 2 with JavaScript